Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/1/Activities/07_milkway/unsolved/readme.md

 ## Activity File: Finding your Milky Way

-- You will continue in your role as security analyst at Wonka Corp, investigating the employee potentially selling secret recipes to Slugworth Corp.
+- You will continue in your role as security analyst at Candy Corp, investigating the employee potentially selling secret recipes to Sugar Corp.

-- Your manager at Wonka Corp needs you to create an additional directory, as they believe there is a second employee working with Slugworth Corp.
+- Your manager at Candy Corp needs you to create an additional directory, as they believe there is a second employee working with Sugar Corp.

 - You also must copy and move several of the evidence files after creating this new directory.

 ### Instructions

-Using only the command line, continue to complete the following tasks in the `/03-student/day1/take_5` folder in your Ubuntu VM:
+Using only the command line, continue to complete the following tasks in the `/03-student/day1/take_5` folder in your Ubuntu virtual machine:

   1. Create an additional folder called `Internal_Investigation_Employee_B`.